meri-imperiumi/handbook/docs/systems/electrics.md

 ## Consumption

-Typical power consumption on the boat is around 1.2kWh per day in the summer months.
+Typical power consumption on the boat is around 1.4kWh per day in the summer months.
 In winter and shore power it ranges around 3-6kWh per day depending on how much the diesel heater and the [[engine]] frost guard need to run.

 The primary electrical consumers on the boat are:

 * Refrigerator
+* Starlink
 * Engine frost guard
 * Diesel heater
 * Autopilot